MohamedETA/CloudProject/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- 184.164.0.0
+- 184.164.0.0 *I have masked my last IP octets due to this being avaibale publically*

-*I have masked my last IP ocets due to this being avaibale publically* Machines within the network can only be accessed by Jumpbox (10.0.0.4)
+Machines within the network can only be accessed by Jumpbox (10.0.0.4)

 A summary of the access policies in place can be found in the table below.